vishanththanga/BunzChallenge/README.md

 # BunzCourt

+## What It Does
+bunzCourt is an IOS App that can be integrated with the BUNZ app.
+Using both an exchange and arbitration smart contract, if a buyer finds defects or issues with a product.
+They can file a complaint and take the seller to a decentralized court, making the situation as fair as possible for both parties.

 Initial Transactions:

 Assuming a 100 Btz bike, the buyer sends 50 Btz to the escrow contract and sends 50 Btz to the seller.
 If there is a dispute, both the buyer and seller have to stake 15 Btz, and the three arbitrators have to stake 10 Btz.